 The ability to shapeshift is part of many cultures that depended upon hunting to survive.
 This primal ability is still seen among Bushmen of South Africa, who not only follow in the tracks of animal prey but run like the animal and making crises similar to them.
-Around the fire at night before and after a hunt the hunters would take form of animal imitating and embodying them.
-This behaviour has been part of human tradition from the earliest times when the sympathy between hunter and hunted was crucial to survival.
+Around the fire at night before and after a hunt the hunters would take the form of animal imitating and embodying them.
+This behaviour has been part of the human tradition from the earliest times when the sympathy between hunter and hunted was crucial to survival.
 Many traditions of disguising and making derive from such pursuits.

 In Irish lore the hunter ability to blend into their landscape as an animal to become invisibility.
-Special shapeshifting spell of invocation called Fith-Fath were employed by Gaelic hunters in order to enable the hunt.
+Special shapeshifting spell of invocation called Fith-Fath was employed by Gaelic hunters in order to enable the hunt.
 Such pagan spells were used by St Patrick who, when he was being pursued by enemies, invoked a Fith-Fath to change himself and his followers into to shape of a deer in order to put scouts off the scent of their human prey.
 The remnants of that spell are left in the fairy tale giant’s cry of Fee, Fi, Fo, Fum.

-In world myth, the ability to shape shift between animal and humans usually found in talented individuals.
+In world myth, the ability to shapeshift between animal and humans usually found in talented individuals.
 One of these heroes is in the Irish myth in Tuan Mac Carill.

 Tuan Mac Moville was called upon by Finnen of Moville, the teacher of the great saint Columbia, to relate his lineage.
 Tuan came with the first colonist the Partholonians, survivors of the Great Flood.
 When the Partholonians died out, Tuan passed from old age into the form of a stag and saw the coming of the Nemediains.
 When they died out Tuan passed into the shape of a boar.
 In this form he saw the coming of the Fir Bolg until the coming of the Tuatha de Danaan who overcame them and took the form of an eagle.
 He took the form of a salmon and in this form he was caught and served up as a meal to the queen of Ulster.
 When he was later reborn of her womb, he retained the memories of he had lived through in his past forms.